 In a medium saucepan over the lowest flame possible, add your sugar and 60ml of water (about 1/4 cup).
 Stirring constantly with a heatproof silicone spatula, gently dissolve the sugar.

 This is the absolute most crucial step to the caramel recipe without condensed milk or corn syrup, you HAVE TO ensure that all of the sugar is dissolved before it comes up to a boil.
 This will take a bit of time but do no rush it or your caramel will be ruined.
+This is the same thing you must do when making the syrup for my marshmallow recipe.

 Once your sugar is dissolved, bring the mixture to a gentle boil.
 AS SOON as the mixture has started to boil, stop stirring.
 Remove your spatula and brush down the sides of the pan with some water to wash off any sugar that has begun to crystalise on the sides of the pot.
 Increase the heat to medium and allow to bubble.